CraftAcademyLabs/ca_course/week7/cooper_client_react/10_the_cooper_client_in_react.md

 $ mkdir src/__tests__
 ```

+We will get back to component testing later.
 Now we are all set up it's time to start working on our project!

 ## Acceptance tests

 It is time to add our first test.
 Create the following feature file:

-`$ touch cypress/integration/userCanGetCooperCalculationResult.spec.js`
+`$ touch cypress/integration/userCanGetCooperCalculationResult.feature.js`

 In the first test, we will make sure that the user can input his/her data and get the correct result from the application.
 Add the following configuration and features: